• My account

 accessing/circulating inappropriate material via social media, texting, digital device or

-2. The college has the following procedures in place to address the risks of
+other manner - The college has the following procedures in place to address the risks of

 harm identified in this assessment –